 - We can take payment by card over the phone, or by internet transfer.

 Are there any services you are not offering?

-We are currently not offering our nurse weight clinics or dental clinics, but if you would like to have a chat about your pet’s health with one of our nurses, they are still offering free of charge telephone and video advice calls.
 We are not currently offering our free puppy parties, but our student nurse Laura Holderness is helping puppy owners via handouts and videos; for more info see this post.
+She is also available for free 1:1 puppy consults on a Wednesday evening at Torquay, at the time we would usually run puppy parties – please call us to book a slot.
+Otherwise we are open for the full range of services.

 General advice for pet owners